oreal-solutions/npxl-video/README.md

 ### Running unit tests from the command line

-To run the unit test run `gradlew test` from your terminal.
+To run the unit tests run `gradlew test` from your terminal.

 ### Running the unit tests from IntelliJ IDEA